Coaching is unlocking a person’s potential to maximize their own performance. It is helping them to learn rather than teaching them.

 With this in mind, let’s explore the anatomy of a workplace coach.
 Let’s examine the ideal coaching approach that will help get the best possible results.

 The Coaching Approach of a Workplace Coach

-Along with these traits a workplace coach must focus all their energies on helping their coachee excel.
+Along with these traits, a workplace coach must focus all their energies on helping their coachee excel at work.
 Typical roles and responsibilities include:

-- Helping the coachee set long-term developmental goals, then progressively working through those goals.
+- Assisting the coachee in setting long-term developmental goals.
+Then progressively working through those goals.